learning-react-ify/learning_react/Points.md

 ```

 The above example uses props to pass the `scores` state from the `App` component to the `RenderScoreDisplay` component and to the `DisplayScores` component.
 Now, I want you to refector the bad practice to use `React.Context` and `useContext` to pass the `scores` state from the `App` component to the `DisplayScores` component without the props drilling.

+The `.Consumer` component is used in class components to get the value of the Context.

+## useContext hook

+The `useContext` hook does away with using `.Consumer` component.
+The useContext hook is used in functional components to get the value of the Context value.